Samuel J. Dunham

 The stability of stars is due to the inward pull of gravity being balanced by the outward push from gas pressure and radiation pressure produced by nuclear fusion, in addition to pressure support from degenerate electrons in the stellar core.
 When the core runs out of material to fuse, this balance is lost and material accumulates onto the core unimpeded.
 Eventually, the core will reach its effective Chandresekhar mass, at which point the electron degeneracy pressure is insufficient to support the core, gravity takes over, and the core begins to collapse.
 If the star is more massive than about ten Suns, this collapse will end in a spectacular explosion known as a core-collapse supernova, the energy output of which is approximately 100 times that which our Sun will produce in its entire ten million year lifetime!
 What's more, all that energy is released in a matter of seconds!!
 These explosions distribute many of the heavy elements in our solar system, including carbon, the element on which life as we know it is based, and so it behooves us to understand this process well, because it is to that which we literally owe our entire existence!
 Although there are many promising leads, it is not currently known exactly how this explosion proceeds.

 These simulations are computationally very expensive, requiring many hours on leadership-class supercomputers such as Summit and Frontier.
 To effectively utilize these resources, our code must be able to run in parallel with multiple CPU cores, and also on GPUs.
-To achieve this, we are coupling thornado to AMReX, a software package designed to allow codes to run in parallel and use adaptive mesh refinement, allowing us to focus the resources on those parts of the simulation that most need them.
+To achieve this, we are coupling thornado to AMReX, a software package designed to allow codes to run in parallel and use block-structured adaptive mesh refinement, allowing us to focus the resources on those parts of the simulation that most need them.

 Publications